 Photography Restrictions: There are restrictions on photographing military personnel and sites, bridges, and canals, including the Suez Canal.
 Please note, these locations are not always clearly marked.
 Egyptian authorities may broadly interpret these restrictions to include other potentially sensitive structures, including embassies, police stations, and other public buildings with international associations, and some religious edifices.
 Visitors should refrain from taking photographs that include uniformed personnel.

-Children’s Issues: For information on international parental child abduction or other issues affecting U.S. citizen children, please refer to the State Department website on Child Abduction or telephone the Overseas Citizens Services (OCS) call center at 1-888-407-4747.
-The OCS call center can answer general inquiries and will forward calls to the appropriate country officer in the Bureau of Consular Affairs.
+Children’s Issues: For information on international adoption of children and international parental child abduction, please refer to the website State Department on Child Abduction or telephone the Overseas Citizens Services (OCS) call center at 1-888-407-4747.
+The OCS call center can answer general inquiries regarding international adoptions and will forward calls to the appropriate country officer in the Bureau of Consular Affairs.
 This number is available from 8:00 a.m. to 8:00 p.m.
 Eastern Standard Time, Monday through Friday (except U.S. federal holidays).
 Callers who are unable to use toll-free numbers, such as those calling from overseas, may obtain information and assistance during these hours by calling +1-317-472-2328.